 A good friend of mine has this theory.
 He thinks happiness is based on three key things – home, love and work.
 He calls it the Golden Triangle.
 Something that we should all try to stand in the middle of, so we don’t slide off into oblivion.

 I love this simple theory.
 One must work on all three to ensure a happy, balanced life.
 If you’re feeling low, look at your own Golden Triangle.
 What steps can you immediately take to improve any of those three?
 Can you make any changes that will head you in the right direction?
 Write them down and set the wheels in motion.
-You’ll feel better for just addressing the situation and making an effort, however small, to move forward.
+You’ll feel better for just addressing the situation to move forward.